zvxzdx/runeforge-wiki-ru/specific-guide/sfx/custom-soundbank.md

 ![image_2024-12-09_220544127.png](/user-pictures/nyht/image_2024-12-09_220544127.png)

-Now that the `Attenuation Editor` has opened, go to `Properties` and scroll down until you see `Spread`.
-Click the dropdown for `Spread` and select `Custom`.
+Now that the `Attenuation Editor` has opened, go to `Properties` and scroll down until you see `Focus`.
+Click the dropdown for `Focus` and select `Custom`.
 You will then see only the green line graph.

 Next, set the `Max Distance` to `2650` `(from 100)`, and double-click the middle of the graph to create a dot.